How much should I spend on a car without busting my budget?

 Bear in mind that your income and credit score will likely be assessed as part of the buying process if you are seeking financing.
 (Related: What is a good credit score?)

 Saving for a car?
 Here’s how Spruce can help!
 When you know how much you need to save, Spruce mobile banking can help you take steps towards that goal.
 With Spruce’s savings goal feature, you can choose to save towards your car purchase automatically.
+You can also use our savings calculator to help reach important personal financial goals.

 How much does the average car cost?
 Should you buy a new vs. used car?